At Monarch Pilates we specialize in meeting you at your fitness level, working with current injuries

 Why so much focus on Pelvic Floor?

 The Pelvic floor is a vital part of your core.
-Your core should respond with movement to create stability while the Pelvic floor should engage with the core and stretch with movement.
+The Pelvic floor should contract with the core.
+It is as equally important that the pelvic floor stretch with movement.
 It often becomes too tight, too weak or disconnected from the rest of the core.
-We teach you how to understand the muscles of the pelvic floor and how to use them to create a longer, more integrated strength in your body.
+We teach you to understand the muscles of the pelvic floor and how to use them to create a longer, more integrated strength in your body.

 Why is breathing and the diaphragm so important?